abinvs-2019/gmaps_distance_find_package/README.md

 ## Features

-A Flutter Package to calculate the distance(By-Road) from gmaps.
+A Flutter Package to calculate the distance(By-Road) from gmaps of two points.
 ## Getting started

-All you need to do is Get and Gmaps Platform API which is Required.
+All you need to do is get a Gmaps Platform API which is Required.

 ## Usage